flaviocopes/vuehandbook/09-vue-css/index.md

 </style>
 ```

-You can also use a computed property that returns an object, which works best when you have many CSS classes to add at the same element:
+You can also use a computed property that returns an object, which works best when you have many CSS classes to add to the same element:

 ```html
 <template>